Patronymic: Finnish

 In Finland, the use of patronymics was a result of relatively-recent Swedish influence and remained uncommon outside official documents.
 It was only in the 19th century that the use of patronymics gained any sort of popularity among the Finnish-speaking lower classes.
 Family names became obligatory in Finland by law in 1920.

 Historically, patronymics were composed in Swedish fashion: the father's name and the suffix -n for genitive plus the word poika for sons, tytär for daughters.
 For example, Tuomas Abrahaminpoika means "Tuomas, Abraham's son", and Martta Heikintytär means "Martta, Heikki's daughter".

 Bulgarian

 In Bulgarian, the patronymics are -ov / -ev for men and -ova / -eva for women.
 They are identical to the endings of family names in Bulgarian and some other Slavic family names, such as those in Russian and Czech.
-In Bulgarian official documents, the patronymic comes before the surname, so Ivan Marinov Yordanov would be Ivan, son of Marin Yordanov.
+In Bulgarian official documents, the patronymic comes before the surname, so Ivan Marinov Yordanov means Ivan, son of Marin, Yordanov and Ivana Marinova Yordanova would be Ivana, daughter of Marin, Yordanova.
+This may be confusing because Marinov is a patronymic surname, and "Ivan Marinov" is an incomplete name (i.e., without surname).

 Georgian

 In Georgian, patronymics, when used, add s to the end of the father's name, followed by dze for a man and asuli for a woman.
 For example, Joseph Stalin's original name was Ioseb Besarionis Dze Jugashvili.
 After the end of the Soviet Union, patronymics in Georgia have become disused as a Russian tradition.

 Georgian family names derive mostly from patronymics, nicknames and places of origin.
-Two common elements, dze and shvili mean "son of" and "child" respectively.
+Two common elements, dze and shvili, mean "son of" and "child", respectively.